awsbpfeiff/Systems-Manager-Labs/Lab_4_SessionManager.md

     c.  ls

         i.
-You can see our text file "hello.txt" created by the Run Command Document above.
+You can see our text file "hello.txt" created by the Command Document we executed with Run Command earlier

     d.  systemctl status httpd -- Apache is now running